 - SPFx Debug Configuration: This Visual Studio Code extension can be used to add the required configuration for debugging your SharePoint Framework.

 - SPFx Essentials: This is an extension pack that contains useful extension for SharePoint Framework projects.
 Most of the extensions I listed here are already included in Elio's awesome list.

 - SPFx Localization: This extension for Visual Studio Code makes it easier to work with locale resource files in SharePoint Framework projects.
 The extension has the ability to export all locale labels to a CSV file to make translations easier to process.
 With this extension, you have absolutely no excuse to hard-code your text in English within your solutions.

 - SPFx Snippet: I never realized how much I use this extension until I tried to write

 spfx-rccfor a web part on a machine that didn't have the extension installed.
 Take it from the World's Laziest Developer, you need this extension.

 - SPFx Task Runner: This extension allows you to easily run SharePoint Framework tasks with a couple of mouse clicks.
 At the moment you can for example list all the available gulp tasks in your project, start the local development server and create debug or release solution packages or pick a task to run from the list of available tasks.

 - SharePoint Typed Item: Sergei's awesome extension generates interfaces based on list and content type fields.
 Also check out Sergei's SPFx Rest Client

 Nice to have

-- Zoomit: If you do presentations and show your code, you should consider installing this tool.
-Those people in the back of the room (so they can exit quickly if they find you boring) may not exit so fast if they can actually see what you're doing.
+- Zoomit: Be a considerate presenter!
+If you do presentations and show your code, you should consider installing this tool.
+Those people in the back of the room (who sat in the back so that they can exit quickly if they find you boring) may not exit so fast if they can actually see what you're doing.